realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Play intro

-Selects whether the animated "Back to the Future" intro should be played upon power-up.
+Selects whether the animated intro should be played upon power-up.

 ##### &#9654; 24-hour clock mode